josh-rdc/PEARS-dashapp/README.md

 Project Expense, Analysis and Reporting System (PEARS) is a web-based financial management application for for small-scale projects and companies integrated with Postgres SQL.

 Overview Page
-Project Profile
-Displays project name, contract amount, total budgeted amount, scope, location, client, start and end date.
+Project Profile: Displays project name, contract amount, total budgeted amount, scope, location, client, start and end date.

-Commercial Management Overview
+Commercial Management Overview:
 •	Target Profit: Shows the difference between the total contract amount and the budgeted amount, providing an estimate of the project’s profit margin.
 •	Remaining Budget: Indicates the total budgeted amount minus the current total running expenses, helping forecast the final profit.
 •	Main Items: Lists the top five items with the highest allotted budget and their current running total expenses for effective monitoring.

-•	Monthly Project Expense
-Compares planned expenses (total budget divided by the number of months) with actual expenses on a monthly basis.
+Monthly Project Expense: Compares planned expenses (total budget divided by the number of months) with actual expenses on a monthly basis.

 Adding a Project